afirstenberg/multivocal/README.md

 name and the Action name.
 Multivocal prefixes these with "Intent." and "Action." respectively and stores them in the environment values below.

-In Actions Builder, in addition to an Intent name which may be available, there is also the Scene name and the Handler name.
-For consistency, the Handler name is prefixed with "Action.".
-The Scene name is available through the Body environment, but isn't otherwise stored.

 In general, for either platform, you should be planning on the "Action".

 * ActionName